predragcvetkovski/nihongo/README.md

 ## 🌟 Overview

-NihonGO30 is an interactive web application designed to guide beginners through the fundamentals of the Japanese language over a structured 30-day plan.
+NihonGO30 is an Open-source, interactive, web application designed to guide beginners through the fundamentals of the Japanese language over a structured 30-day plan.
 The project aims to make learning Japanese accessible, engaging, and effective by combining daily lessons, practical exercises, and modern AI-powered assistance.

-If you're looking for a structured, interactive way to start your Japanese journey, whether for travel, media enjoyment, or personal passion, NihonGO30 offers a unique and solid starting point.
+Whether you're planning a trip to Japan, want to understand anime and manga in its original form, or are simply passionate about learning new languages, NihonGO30 provides a solid starting point.

+The name of the app, **Nihongo** (日本語), is the Japanese word for the "Japanese language."

+The name is a direct and fitting choice for an app designed to teach Japanese.
+It is broken down as follows:

+* **Nihon (日本):** This is the name for "Japan" in Japanese.
+It is composed of two kanji characters:
+    * **日 (ni):** meaning "sun" or "day."
+    * **本 (hon):** meaning "origin" or "root."
+    Together, they create the poetic meaning "Land of the Rising Sun."

+* **Go (語):** This kanji character is a suffix that means "language" or "word."

+Therefore, when you combine them, **Nihongo (日本語)** literally translates to "Japan language," or more simply, the Japanese language.
+Using this name for the app immediately communicates its purpose to anyone familiar with the term.

+## Run Locally

+**Prerequisites:**  Node.js

+1. Install dependencies:
+   `npm install`
+2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
+3. Run the app:
+   `npm run dev`

 ## 🎯 Goal of the Project